 Check out our full review here.

-For Don’t Lose This Jeff Tweedy and his son Spencer put finishing touches on the album Pops Staples was working on before he died in 2000.
-His gorgeous tremolo guitar is front and center on the album, as it should be, and it's especially effective on “Sweet Home” and “Better Home” (both duets with Mavis Staples).
+For Don’t Lose This, Wilco leader Jeff Tweedy and his son Spencer put finishing touches on the album Pops Staples was working on before he died in 2000.
+His gorgeous tremolo guitar is front and center, as it should be, and is especially effective on “Sweet Home” and “Better Home” (both duets with Mavis Staples).
 His haunting cover of Blind Willie Johnson’s seminal 1927 recording “Nobody’s Fault but Mine" is gospel at its most chilling.

 The album ends with a couple covers, a live version of Dylan’s “Gotta Serve Somebody” and a simple take on old folk/country gospel standard “Will the Circle Be Unbroken.”
 On the latter the unity of white and black rural music, especially spiritual music, is on full display.